veracruz-project/icecap/README.md

 spawning realms, is currently broken on the Raspberry Pi 4.
 As a result, the `realm-vm` demo will not work.

-You'll need an SD card containing a sufficiently large FAT partition (1GB should be enough).
-Here's one way to set that up:
+You will need an SD card containing a sufficiently large bootable FAT partition (1GB should be enough).
+Here is one way to set that up:

 ```bash
 $ fdisk /dev/sd<x>